 Lower back dimples aren't found on everyone, so you're pretty special if you have them.

-When it comes to sex appeal, we've long allowed men to set the standards for what's hot and what's not, including dimples (and lower back dimples in particular).
+When it comes to beauty, we've long allowed men to set the standards for what's hot and what's not, including dimples (and lower back dimples in particular).
+Sometimes these standards are right, but sometimes they're wrong.
+Very, very wrong.

 These dimples aren't to be confused with a sacral dimple, which is a single mark located directly above the buttocks crease, and most usually found in infants and young children.
-They are more commonly found on women than on men, but people of any gender can be blessed with this highly attractive feature.

-Lower back dimples aren't found on everyone, of course.
 Their cause is a simple matter of genetics, just like having a cute chin dimple or dimples when you smile.
+More specifically, their appearance is caused by short ligaments stretching between the posterior superior iliac spine and the skin.

-Michelangelo is said to have christened them "dimples of Venus," aka Venusian dimples (after Venus, the Roman goddess of beauty, love, sex, and fertility), when he spotted them on women.
+Michelangelo is said to have christened them "dimples of Venus," aka Venusian dimples after Venus, the Roman goddess of beauty, love, sex, and fertility, when he spotted them on women.

 Being pretty equal opportunity when it come to hot bodies (we've all seen his statue of David), he's also said to have called them "dimples of Apollo" when found on a man.